 - Fall 2020 Workshops -- archives of our Fall 2020 Zoom workshops.
 Note that not all sessions were recorded.

-- Winter 2021 Bootcamp -- PICSciE, in conjunction with CSML, also offered an intensive two-week training on a range of beginning to advanced computing topics during January 2021.
-A catalogue of those sessions, including presentation materials and recordings (when available), can be found on the Winter 2021 Research Computing Bootcamp website.
+- Winter 2021 Bootcamp -- PICSciE, in conjunction with CSML, also offered intensive two-week training on a range of beginning to advanced computing topics during January 2021.
+A catalog of those sessions, including presentation materials and recordings (when available), can be found on the Winter 2021 Research Computing Bootcamp website.